 The diagram below shows kWh costs for a bill with and without solar shares.

 The community solar rate was filed in December 2017 with the State Corporation Commission (SCC) and CVEC anticipates approval in the spring.
-Shares are limited to 11,000 blocks, so CVEC will offer a pre-sale to members in February to ensure they secure the maximum amount possible.
+Shares are limited to 11,000 blocks, so CVEC will allow members to reserve their shares beginning March 20.
 CVEC is excited about this opportunity to offer solar energy to members who wish to use green energy, but are unable to install solar panels on their dwellings.
 Solar energy enables CVEC to fulfill its mission, offering clean, renewable energy and adding to its already diversified power portfolio.